HysMagus/Profesor2Cash/README.md

-# mcafee2cash
+# ProfesorCrypto
-* Listen for tweets from @officialmcafee
+* Listen for tweets from @ProfesorCrypto
 * Check if tweet contains a symbol listed on Bittrex
 * Analyze sentiment
 * Suggest to user via Telegram bot if good